gellel/fontstyle/README.rst

 **fontstyle.preserve**

-*removes all formatting from the entire string, keeping only the supplied argument references.*
+*removes all formatting from the entire argument string, keeping only the supplied argument references.*

 .. code-block:: python